AirgoAtlasAI/atlasai/README.md

 ![img_FOT_in_FRT](assets/images/FOT_in_FRT_component.png)

-When it comes to simulation, working between micro-scale and macro-scale demands significant time, expertise in various domains, and computing resources.
+When it comes to simulation using established detailed analysis tools such as Digimat and Altair Multiscale Designer, working between micro-scale and macro-scale demands significant time, expertise in various domains, and computing resources.
 Furthermore, accessing material property data (including material data for the components of the compound, filler etc.) and allowables are not always straightforward, often necessitating costly laboratory testing and specialized knowledge.

-ATLAS-AI addresses these issues head-on.
+Airgo Design's AI-powered ATLAS-AI suite addresses these issues head-on.

 ---